CodeFromEggly/PiranhaProject/README.md

-#### UI
+### UI

-##### STYLING & POSITIONING
+#### STYLING

-###### SCALABILITY

-The PIRANHA UI is styled almost entirely with CSS and custom classes/ids.
+The PIRANHA UI is styled almost entirely through .css files.
 Much of the displayed data is taken from an ever expanding database, so scalability of styling is important.

-styles.css contains generic styling for cards, nav and re-usable assets. activityStyles.css contains styling specific to activity.html

-###### COLOUR SCHEME
+##### COLOUR SCHEME

 For consistency in the UI, the colour scheme is implemented with custom variables defining brand colours and greys of different hues.
 The following free resources were useful for achieving this: